ilijanovic/nodeRadio/README.md

 Now you need to install the npm packages with `npm install`.

 >This could lead to some accessing errors.
-There are several ways to solve it
+There are several ways to solve the error
 >1.
 Try with sudo: `sudo npm i`
 >2.
 Try to reclaim ownership: `sudo chown -R $(whoami) ~/.npm`
 >3.
 Try with unsafe perm: `npm i --unsafe-perm`